-An hour after Klarna's CEO and co-founder Sebastian Siemiatkowski rang the bell on Wall Street, the stock was traded, according to the first indications, between 48 and 50 dollars, reported Bloomberg.
+An hour after Klarna's CEO and co-founder Sebastian Siemiatkowski rang the bell on Wall Street at 15.30 Swedish time, the stock was traded according to the first indications between 48 and 50 dollars, reported Bloomberg.
 Then the cheerful signals continued to come during the following hours.

-When the first closing was made just after 7:00 PM, it became clear that the price had risen to 52 dollars per share, reports Bloomberg.
+When the first closing was made just after 19 o'clock, it was clear that the price had risen to 52 dollars per share, reports Bloomberg.

 The price at Klarna's listing was set at 40 dollars per share.
-This means that the price has increased by 30 percent in the initial trading.
+This means that the price increased by 30 percent in the initial trading.
+After that, it fell back slightly, and at the close, the price stood at just under 46 dollars, 14.6 percent above the introduction price.

 Over-subscribed 25 times

-The news agency reports that the share was over-subscribed 25 times, and half of those who made advance orders were left without due to the great interest.
+Bloomberg states that the share was over-subscribed 25 times, and half of those who placed pre-orders were left without due to the great interest.

 Doubled compared to Spotify